SNEWS2/snewpdag/README.md

 # snewpdag

-SNEWS2 pointing test harness.
+SNEWS2 alert (pointing) calculations.

-Please see the wiki for discussion and decisions.
+Please see the wiki for information on setting up and developing code, and for module documentation.

 ## Installation